 that brings allows customers to contact taxi drivers directly.
 A purchase price for the 100-percent acquisition was not disclosed.

 The taxi industry believes the Daimler takeover will put further pressure on taxi companies.
 Daimler is a "financially strong competitor," German Taxi and Car Rental Association (BZP) president Michael Müller said.
 But the association also sees the acquisition as a positive signal - as a commitment to "legal" passenger transport.

-Unlike the controversial start-up Uber, which antagonized the taxi industry by allowing customers to hire unlicensed private drivers, Moovel aims at peaceful cooperation with established taxi call centers.
+, Moovel aims at peaceful cooperation with established taxi call centers.

 Moovel has held shares in myTaxi since 2012.
 The collaboration between the two companies has "developed very dynamically," Moovel CEO Robert Henrich told news agency DPA.